AHIMS site recording

-Users of the AHIMS site recording iPhone app are required to obtain registration details from firstname.lastname@example.org prior to using the app to ensure the recorded information submitted matches the information currently held in the AHIMS database.
+Users of the AHIMS site recording mobile app are required to obtain registration details from firstname.lastname@example.org prior to using the app to ensure the recorded information submitted matches the information currently held in the AHIMS database.

 AHIMS sites quarantine station

-All sites submitted via the iPhone app are quarantined in the AHIMS sites quarantine station prior to accession and upload onto AHIMS.
+All sites submitted via the mobile app are quarantined in the AHIMS sites quarantine station prior to accession and upload onto AHIMS.
 There is no direct connection between the app and the AHIMS database for security reasons.

 Users are able to access the AHIMS sites quarantine station to view and download the site cards they have recorded in the field.

 It is also possible to import extensive searches obtained in AHIMS web services.
-These imported records can be viewed in the iPhone app and used in the field to locate sites previously recorded in AHIMS.
+These imported records can be viewed in the mobile app and used in the field to locate sites previously recorded in AHIMS.

 User support and app help